Grand Palace: Phra Thinang Dusit Maha Prasat

-The interior walls of the throne hall are painted with a lotus bud design arranged in a geometric pattern.
-Within the lotus buds are seated praying deities, a common Thai motif often associated with holy places.
-The ceiling, which has a coffered octagonal shape section directly below the spire, is decorated with glass mosaic stars.
+The interior walls of this throne hall are painted with a lotus bud design arranged in a geometric pattern.
+Praying deities sit within the buds, a common Thai motif often associated with holy places.
+The ceiling, which has a coffered octagonal section directly below the spire, is decorated with glass mosaic stars.
 This reinforces the impression of being in a heavenly abode.
-The interior panel of the door and window shutters depicted standing deities facing each other holding weapons as guards for the king.
-The thickness of the walls allow further spaces between the shutters and the wall to be decorated, these are decorated with murals depicting trees in Chinese style.
+The interior panels of the door and window shutters depict standing deities facing each other, holding weapons as guards for the king.
+The thickness of the walls allows for the spaces between them and the shutters to be painted with murals depicting trees in Chinese style.

-The two arms of the cruciform plan contains different thrones for use in different royal functions; these included the Mother-of-Pearl Throne (พระแท่นราชบัลลังก์ประดับมุก) which stands almost at the centre of the hall between the intersecting points of the four arms.
-The square-shaped throne is entirely inlaid with mother-of-pearl, dating from the reign of King Rama I. It was saved from the Amarinthara Pisek Maha Prasat, when the throne hall burnt down in 1789.
-The throne is topped by the Royal Nine-tiered Umbrella.
+The wings of the hall hold thrones for use in various royal functions; these include the Mother-of-Pearl Throne (พระแท่นราชบัลลังก์ประดับมุก) which stands almost at the centre of the hall, at the intersection of the four wings.
+This square throne, topped with a Royal Nine-tiered Umbrella, is entirely inlaid with mother-of-pearl and dates from the reign of King Rama I. It was saved from the Amarinthara Pisek Maha Prasat when it burnt down in 1789.

-To the eastern transept is the Mother-of-Pearl Bed (พระแท่นบรรทมประดับมุก) which was made to match the Mother-of-Pearl Throne.
-The bed was once the king's personal bed and was kept inside the Phra Thinang Phiman Rattaya; however once it was no longer used it was transferred to the Dusit Maha Prasat Throne Hall.
-The bed is in the form of a high platform with many layers, and small steps leading to the top.
-When royal ceremonies are carried out within the throne hall, member of the royal family take their seat in the southern transept, while government officials sit to the north, Buddhist monks to the east; the funeral urn is to the west.
-During such times the throne and bed were used as altars for Buddha images.
+In the eastern transept is the Mother-of-Pearl Bed (พระแท่นบรรทมประดับมุก) which was made to match the Mother-of-Pearl Throne.
+It was once the king's personal bed and was kept inside the Phra Thinang Phiman Rattaya; once it was no longer used, it was transferred to its current location.
+The bed takes the form of a high platform with many layers and small steps leading to the top.
+When royal ceremonies are carried out within the hall, members of the royal family take their seats in the southern transept, while government officials sit to the north, Buddhist monks to the east; the funeral urn is to the west.
+At such times the throne and bed are used as altars for images of the Buddha.

 Behind the Mother-of-Pearl Throne is the Phra Banchon Busabok Mala Throne (พระบัญชรบุษบกมาลา; RTGS: Phra Banchon Butsabok Mala).
-This half throne protrudes from the southern wall of the throne hall and opens like a window into the hall.
-The style of the throne is similar to Busabok Mala Throne on the porch outside.
-The throne was built during the reign of King Rama IV, in order for the palace women to attend important ceremonies through the window but behind a screen, separating them from men arriving from the outside.
+This half throne protrudes from the southern wall of the throne hall and opens into it like a window.
+Its style is similar to the Busabok Mala Throne on the porch outside.
+It was made during the reign of King Rama IV, in order for the palace women to attend important ceremonies through the window but stay behind a screen, separating them from men arriving from the outside.